The first day of preschool or the first day of daycare is exciting, but it can also be an overwhelming experience for

 2. Lots of hugging and holding

-When we are distressed, our lower brain triggers the release of stress hormone, cortisol, to prepare our body for fight-or-flight reaction.
+When we are distressed, our lower brain triggers the release of the stress hormone, cortisol, to prepare our body for fight-or-flight reaction.

 To help a child in distress, hugging is one of the most effective ways.

 Hugging or holding facilitates the release of oxytocin, a feel-good chemical that can cause the cortisol level to drop.

-3. Don’t forget to say goodbye when leaving and point out time of return
+3. Don’t forget to say goodbye when leaving and point out the time of return

 No sneaky disappearance – sneaky disappearance may make the parents feel better because they don’t have to face the child’s devastating cries.